Overcoming Trials

 Don’t give up because this calling is hard.
 Don’t give up because you’re not getting it right.
 Keep trying.
 Keep putting one foot in front of the other.
 Some of the greatest transformation happens in the painful part of the process.

-4. We keep testifying to God’s goodness, even when his ways don’t make sense to us.
+4. Keep testifying to God’s goodness, even when his ways don’t make sense.

 It’s easy to give thanks when we’re strolling along sandy beaches with gentle waves caressing our feet.
 It’s not quite so easy to testify to God’s goodness when the storm rages.